Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Experiment

-Following the methodology of prior works~\cite{zhang2023recommendation,luo2022hysage}, we adopt a leave-one-out evaluation strategy.
+Following prior works~\cite{zhang2023recommendation,luo2022hysage}, we adopt a leave-one-out evaluation strategy.
 More specifically, within each user's interaction sequence, we choose the most recent item as the test instance.
 The item immediately preceding this serves as the validation instance, while all remaining interactions are used to constitute the training set.
-Moreover, regarding the instruction-tuning dataset construction, we randomly sampled 5K instructions for each recommendation task on the ML-100K, ML-1M, and BookCrossing datasets, respectively.
-We eliminated instructions that were repetitive or of low quality (identified by users with fewer than three interactions in their interaction history), leaving approximately 25K high-quality instructions.
+Moreover, regarding the instruction-tuning dataset construction, \lsc{ we randomly sampled 5K instructions for each of the three recommendation tasks (rating prediction, direct recommendation, and sequential recommendation) across three datasets (ML-100K, ML-1M, and BookCrossing), resulting in a total of 3 × 3 × 5K = 45K raw data.} We eliminated instructions that were repetitive or of low quality (identified by users with fewer than three interactions in their interaction history), leaving approximately 25K high-quality instructions.
 These instructions are mixed to create an instruction-tuning dataset to fine-tune the LLM.

-\subsubsection{Backbone Models}
+\subsubsection{\textbf{Backbone Models}}

 We incorporate our \model~with the following recommendation models that are often used for various recommendation tasks as the backbone models: \begin{itemize}[leftmargin=*]

 \item \textbf{\textit{Direct Recommendation.}} In the scenario of direct recommendation, We adopt four representative methods, including: \textbf{MF} \cite{koren2009matrix}, \textbf{LightGCN} \cite{he2020lightgcn}, \textbf{MixGCF} \cite{huang2021mixgcf}, and \textbf{SGL} \cite{wu2021self}. \item \textbf{\textit{Sequential Recommendation.}} Regarding sequential recommendation, we opt for three widely used models, including: \textbf{SASRec} \cite{kang2018self}, \textbf{BERT4Rec} \cite{sun2019bert4rec}, and \textbf{CL4SRec} \cite{xie2022contrastive}.